estnltk/estnltk/estnltk/estnltk/converters/readme.md

 Note: if you add a new serialisation module, you should also update the global serialization registry, see the file  [`__init__.py`](__init__.py) for details.

-Other converters listed here provide either application specific data import/export (e.g TextA, Weblicht TCF), or import from/export to specific markup format (e.g CONLL, CG3).
+Other converters listed here provide either application specific data import/export (e.g Weblicht TCF), or import from/export to specific markup format (e.g CONLL, CG3).

 ## Text <-> CG3